mnberthe/aws-solutions-architect-associate-notes/README.md

     - Memory utilization (memory usage)
     - Disk swap utilization
     - Disk space utilization

+ __CloudWatch Logs Agent__
+ - Old version of the agent
+ - Can only send to CloudWatch Logs

+__Can only send to CloudWatch Logs__
+ - Collect additional system-level metrics such as RAM, processes, etc…
+ - Collect logs to send to CloudWatch Logs
+ - Centralized configuration using SSM Parameter Store
+ - Collected directly on your Linux server / EC2 instance
+    - CPU (active, guest, idle, system, user, steal)
+    - Disk metrics (free, used, total), Disk IO (writes, reads, bytes, iops)
+    - RAM (free, inactive, used, total, cached)
+    - Netstat (number of TCP and UDP connections, net packets, bytes)
+    - Processes (total, dead, bloqued, idle, running, sleep)
+    - Swap Space (free, used, used %)

  __Logs__

  - Used to store application logs